 We will publish a separate blog post just on soft skill testing and probing.

 Where to find the best talents?

 Most business managers tend to hire their innovation dream team from the outside.
-Reasons may include that they don’t trust their own culture, don’t know anybody who has the right profile, or fears that they are already blinded by the organization.
-If that is the case, it would be important to improve the internal collaboration and management style to prevent new hires from getting absorbed into the old system too quickly.
-Moreover, our research indicates that most enterprises with a desire to innovate have the top talents already in-house.
+Reasons may include that they don’t trust their own culture, don’t know anybody who has the right profile, or fears that the organization already blinds them.
+However, our research indicates that most enterprises that desire to innovate have the top talents already in-house.
 We have seen amazing creative and ingenious people in all kinds of departments within enterprises.
 Attracting talents from within the organization has various advantages.
-You should not fear that they may already be blinded by the way things work in the company.
+It would help if you did not fear that they may already be blinded by the way things work in the company.
 If they have the 8 C’s as soft skills they will make a better organization and culture faster and with more intensity than newcomers.

 - Make yourself familiar with the value of the 8 C’s

 - Look inside your own organization first

 - Make sure you have a very compelling offering

 - Be aware that you will deal with exceptional talents that other companies will try to hire away.

 - Don’t protect your talents, give them a dream environment